 - Kinect Adventures — This is an ‘on-rails’ game which will include river rafting and mine carts.

 - Joyride — A racing game where you’ll use your hands for the steering wheel which requires you to use your whole body for controls.
 Move your hands forwards and backwards to accelerate and break and your body to pull off tricks.
 Could be some interesting YouTube videos from this one!!

 - Dance Central — This one leaves little to the imagination.
-I’m guessing it will involved dancing to a beat and making sure you pull of the right moves!
-I’d rather pull my finger nails off, but I’m sure a lot of people will find this one fun.
+I’m guessing it will be involved dancing to a beat and making sure you pull off the right moves!
+I’d rather pull my fingernails off, but I’m sure a lot of people will find this one fun.

 There’s even been a Star Wars game that has been shown off, with the user wielding a lightsaber and facing off against Darth Vader!
 Put anything that can break away for this one.
 With no controller limiting gamers, this could get out of hand quicker than a bar fight on Mos Eisley.
 But great fun none the less.

-Hopefully the AI Milo character interaction will be making another appearance at E3 2010 as I was very impressed with it last year and it was nowhere near completion, presumably it’s gone through a lot more development, perhaps we’ll see it featured in Peter Molyneux’s Fable 3 game in the coming days at E3.
+Hopefully, the AI Milo character interaction will be making another appearance soon as I was very impressed with it last year and it was nowhere near completion, presumably it’s gone through a lot more development, perhaps we’ll see it featured in Peter Molyneux’s Fable 3 game?